 Types of Polarization

-Normal antenna uses linear Polarization, such as most of the original transmitter stick antenna.
-Basically the linear polarized signal oscillate horizontally or vertically in one plane while travelling.
+Linear polarized signal oscillates horizontally or vertically in one plane while travelling.

-One of the good reason we use circular polarized antennas is because of multipath interference.
+Another advantage of circular polarized antennas is their ability to reject multipath interference.

 When to use circular polarization